saulpw/visidata/docs/loading.md

 ---

-## How to open an R data frame with VisiData
+## Opening an R data frame with VisiData

 [@paulklemm](https://github.com/paulklemm) has wonderfully developed a small `R` package which bridges the gap between `R` and VisiData.